- GDP (PPP):

-Indonesia’s economic freedom score is 56.9, making its economy the 108th freest in the 2013 Index.
-Its score is 0.5 point better than last year, with significant improvements in financial freedom and freedom from corruption that more than offset declines in business freedom and the management of public finance.
-Indonesia is ranked 20th out of 41 countries in the Asia–Pacific region, and its overall score is below the world average.
+Indonesia’s economic freedom score is 63.5, making its economy the 60th freest in the 2023 Index.
+Its score is 0.9 point lower than last year.
+Indonesia is ranked 10th out of 39 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.

-Indonesia, Southeast Asia’s biggest economy, has undertaken wide-ranging reforms to address various structural weaknesses and improve competitiveness.
-Recent reform measures have put greater emphasis on improving regulatory efficiency, enhancing regional competitiveness, and creating a more vibrant private sector through modernization of the financial sector.
+Indonesia has undertaken wide-ranging reforms to address various structural weaknesses in the economy and improve competitiveness.
+The economy has shown considerable resilience, weathering the global economic slowdown relatively well.
+Recent reforms have put greater emphasis on improving regulatory efficiency, enhancing regional competitiveness, and creating a more vibrant private sector through decentralization.